 BitLocker Drive Encryption is one of the most used encryption solutions for Windows.
 It's a security tool found in Windows 10 Pro and Enterprise editions that helps protect your data from unauthorized access.
 It does that by allowing you to encrypt system partitions, as well as other partitions you may have on your drives.
 In this tutorial, we're going to guide you through the process of encrypting system partitions with BitLocker:

-You've encrypted your flash drive using BitLocker To Go so your data is safe from prying eyes.
-To anyone without your password, your files will be garbled beyond comprehension.
-Unfortunately, if you lose your password, your data will remain just as indecipherable to you too.
-Luckily, if you have the recovery key that you saved during the initial BitLocker configuration, you'll have no trouble unlocking the drive and rescuing your data.
+You've encrypted your flash drive using BitLocker To Go, and now your data is safe from prying eyes.
+To anyone without your password, your files are garbled beyond comprehension.
+Unfortunately, if you lose your BitLocker password, your data stays just as indecipherable to you as it is to others.
+Luckily, if you saved the recovery key during the initial BitLocker configuration, you should have no trouble unlocking the drive and rescuing your data.
 Once the drive is unlocked, you can change your password to avoid this issue in the future.
-This tutorial will explain everything you need to know to work with your drive after losing your password.

-Memory sticks, also known as flash drives, are extremely convenient when it comes to transporting data.
-Their tiny size allows you to carry them unnoticed in a pocket or on a key ring, but their storage capacity allows you to store anything including videos, documents, applications and even operating systems.
-Unfortunately, the small size that makes them so useful also makes them easy to lose, which can put any sensitive information you have stored on the device at risk.
-To protect your data, and yourself, you can utilize BitLocker To Go, a feature of Windows that encrypts your data to prevent unauthorized viewing.
-Without your password, smart card or recovery key, your data will be indecipherable to anyone who finds your drive.
-This tutorial will show how it works.
+USB memory sticks, as well as external hard disk drives and flash drives, are convenient means of transporting data.
+They allow you to carry anything, including videos, documents, presentations, applications, system recovery tools, and even operating systems.
+Unfortunately, the fact that they're portable also makes them prone to being lost, which can put any sensitive information you have stored on them at risk.
+To protect your data and yourself, you can use BitLocker To Go, a Windows tool that encrypts your data to prevent unauthorized viewing.